Watch our live show on recording your sets

 - Using a USB drive plugged into the DJ gear – If you’re using a standalone DJ system (Denon DJ’s Prime 4 for instance, or the XDJ-XZ and others from Pioneer DJ) you can plug in a USB drive, hit “Record”, and record everything you do on that unit straight to USB.
 Same streaming limitations apply where the hardware has streaming available, though (such as on the Prime 4)

 - Using your phone – This is a classic old school way.
 You plug a cable from the mixer or controller output into the required adaptors to feed the audio as a Mic In on your phone.
 A bit of volume tweakage can usually give you an acceptable recording, albeit in mono.
 Fewer phones have a headphones/mic socket at all nowadays, though, forcing the purchase of an additional adaptor.
 You also need a “TRS to TRRS” cable to get the mic part of the equation to work (Rode has a good one, the SC4).
+You could also try this cable from Headset Buddy that matches the phone’s mic input to your DJ gear’s line out a bit better.
 Bit of a hack though, this one

 - Using an audio interface, into (usually) a laptop – Any 2-in audio interface will do the job, such as the iRig Stream.
 Again you feed an output from your controller or mixer into it, and then plug the audio interface into your laptop via USB, your Android device via (usually) USB-C, or your iOS device via a Lightning or USB-C cable.
 You then record on any recording software (Quicktime, Audacity, Voice Recorder on a phone, etc).
 A solid way to do it, as long as you set it up right